Teknowledge/Curriculum/README.md

 # Overall Curricular Goals

-* **Fun**: Build students' interest in coding - "This is cool."
+**Fun**: Build students' interest in coding - "This is cool."

-* **Mastery**: Build students' skills and confidence in coding - "I can do this."
+**Mastery**: Build students' skills and confidence in coding - "I can do this."

-* **Inspiration**: Inspire and motivate students' understanding of what kinds of problems and creative projects code is useful for - "I want to try doing this idea I have with code."
+**Inspiration**: Inspire and motivate students' understanding of what kinds of problems and creative projects code is useful for - "I want to try doing this idea I have with code."

-# Curriculum Overview Lesson-by-Lesson
+# Curriculum Overview: Lesson-by-Lesson

 **01_greetings**
 * strings